 - methylprednisolone (typically given as a "dose pak" f.
 Cannabinoids.
-Acts on higher centers in the cortex. -- dronabinol.
-Rarely used until all else has failed due to their psychoactive propensity.
+Acts on higher centers in the cortex. -- dronabinol and relatives.
+These are rarely used until all else has failed due to their psychoactive propensity.
 There is also a cannabis hyperemeis syndrome, suggesting that cannabis can both treat vomiting as well as cause vomiting.

 For chemotherapy, the 5-HT3 drugs are usually given in combination with dexamethasone.
 Also widely used for PONV, but less effective (20% reduction, Tramer et al, Anesthesiology 87:1277-89, 1997).
 Although animal studies suggest it should not work for vestibular problems, empirically it is also often effective in this context.
 Constipation is the main side effect (not regular, but possible).